Home

 Show about:

-Johnson was born on the Six Nations Reserve near Brantford, Ontario in 1861.
-She later moved to Brantford, then Winnipeg and finally to Vancouver where she died of cancer in 1913.
+Pauline Johnson was born on the Six Nations Reserve in Ontario in 1861.
+In later life, she moved west to Vancouver where she transcribed the legends of the Squamish First Nation, as told by her "honoured friend" Chief Capilano.

-A stone erected to her memory stands proudly in Vancouver’s Stanley Park.
+She died of cancer in 1913, aged 51.
+A memorial stands to her memory in Vancouver's Stanley Park.

 E-mail: christinepilgrim@telus.net